 Some prefer to feed their pets live foods, such as feeder mice, chickens, etc. We recommend to avoid this due to the fact it will increase their prey drive instincts highly.
 This will also make their urine and feces smell strongly.
 Live mice are also sometimes harmful in the long run for your fox, especially Fennecs.
 This is because they are high in retinol, which can cause organ issues the longer it is ingested for.
 Live mice can also cause calcium build up in the fox's spine.
 Of all the live/frozen prey, rabbit is the lowest in retinol, but there are still always inherit risks.
 Please consult your experienced veterinarian.

 - Step 1: Prepare the foxes home.

 Depending what type of fox you decided on, you may need to build an outdoor enclosure for your fox.
-I would recommend an outdoor enclosure for all species except Swifts, Kits, Corsacs, and Fennecs.
+We would recommend an outdoor enclosure for all species except Swifts, Kits, and Fennecs.
 Never leave your fox unattended outside unless in their secure enclosure.
-I would recommend the enclosure either have concrete on the bottom, or at least fence dug into the ground 2-3 feet underneath to prevent the fox from digging and escaping.
+The enclosure should have either a concrete on the bottom, or at least fence dug into the ground 2-3 feet underneath to prevent the fox from digging and escaping.
 Never leave the fox tied to a chain like you even shouldn't do for a dog.
-Not only is it cruel, but they will most likely escape since they are smarter than dogs.
+Not only is it cruel, but they will most likely escape since they are escape artists.